killertofus/awesome/readme.md

 # minimal version
- a mininal version of debian
+ a minimal version of debian